Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Introduction

 In stark contrast, few empirical explanations exist for why \emph{additional} randomization in a random forest improves ensemble performance over bagging, and the main focus of our paper is to investigate this phenomenon.
 Canonically, \cite{breiman2001random} suggests that randomizing the features considered per split reduces the correlation between trees, which in turn further reduces the variance of the ensemble.
 A textbook example from \cite{hastie2009elements} illustrates this effect well; the variance of the average of $B$ i.i.d random variables (trees) each with variance $\sigma^2$ is given by:

 where $\gamma$ is the pairwise correlation between variables.
-Given a sufficiently large number of trees $B$, the variance of the average is dominated by the first term. so reducing pairwise correlation reduces variance.
-While variance reduction in random forests is well understood, Breiman notes that this does not completely explain the success of random forests over bagging.
+Given a sufficiently large number of trees $B$, the variance of the average is dominated by the first term.
+So reducing pairwise correlation reduces variance.
+While variance reduction in random forests is well understood, Breiman suggests that other factors may contribute to the success of random forests over bagging.
 In the concluding remarks of \cite{breiman2001random}, Breiman mentions that the accuracy of random forests indicates that they "act to reduce bias" but that the "mechanism for this is not obvious."
+However, this notion that random forests can reduce bias compared to bagging appears to have been largely overlooked in subsequent works.
+In fact, the second edition of the canonical textbook \textit{The Elements of Statistical Learning} \citep{hastie2009elements} states in Chapter 15 that "the only hope of improvement [of random forests and bagging] is through variance reduction."
+As such, the idea that random forests improve performance solely through variance reduction appears to be widely accepted in statistical lore.

-More recently, an interesting paper by \cite{mentch2020randomization} proposes the novel argument that randomization in random forests reduces the effective degrees of freedom (DoF) of the model relative to bagging, and as such, random forests only outperform bagging ensembles in low signal-to-noise ratio (SNR) regimes.
-The authors demonstrate that this occurs in simulation studies and semi-synthetic experiments and argue that random forests work well in practice due to the fact that most real-world datasets have low SNR \citep{mentch2020randomization,hastie2017extended}.
+Building on the idea that random forests primarily benefit from variance reduction, a recent interesting paper by \cite{mentch2020randomization} proposes the novel argument that randomization in random forests reduces the effective degrees of freedom (DoF) of the model relative to bagging, and, as such, regularizes the model to outperform bagging ensembles in low signal-to-noise (SNR) ratio settings.
+The authors demonstrate that this regularization effect occurs through simulation studies and semi-synthetic experiments.

-On this point, our opinions differ.
-In our view, real-world problems span a wide range of SNRs \citep{mazumder2020discussion} and random forests work well in applications that range from financial modeling, where SNR is typically low, \citep{booth2014automated,lohrmann2019classification,baba2020predicting} to signal processing where SNR is extremely high \citep{cerrada2016fault,xu2023research,saki2016smartphone}.
-If the success of random forests were solely explained by the reduction in effective DoF, we would expect to see the algorithm popularized only in low SNR fields.
-Moreover, we emphasize that in one of the first empirical studies to establish the dominance of random forests over bagging \citep{caruana2006empirical}, both algorithms attain AUC scores between 0.74-0.94 across all datasets.
-Given such high AUCs, none of these problems can be considered noisy, however, random forests still achieve a significant performance improvement over bagging in this high SNR setting.
-An alternative explanation is needed for the success of random forests when SNR is high.
+Motivated by the interesting arguments in \cite{mentch2020randomization}, we seek to better explain the success of random forests when SNR is high.
+In our view, real-world problems span a wide range of SNRs \citep{mazumder2020discussion} and random forests work well in applications that range from financial modeling, where SNR is typically low, \citep{booth2014automated,lohrmann2019classification,baba2020predicting} to signal processing where SNR can be quite high \citep{cerrada2016fault,xu2023research,saki2016smartphone}.
+A complementary explanation for the success of random forests may be required to account for the popularity of the algorithm in high SNR fields.